kaascevich/Haven/src/pages/about.md

 いらっしゃいませ to my little online home!

 I'm Kaleb Ascevich, another random person on the internet doing internet things.
+I love Swift programming, especially for Mac apps.
+I'm also dabbling in Rust, NixOS, GarageBand, and Japanese (because those things clearly belong in the same sentence).

 Here's some basic information about me: